konopkagrzegorz/notification-microservices/README.md

       * go to the `root` of the project and type in your terminal `docker compose up` - it will create images and containers for this project.
-13. In `postman-collection` folder you can find a `notification-microservices.json` which you can import to **Postman** and check how calls you can make.
+13. In `postman-collection` folder you can find a `notification-microservices.json` which you can import to **Postman** and check what calls you can make.
 14. For `elasticsearch stack` please change the ownership of files listed below:
     * `filebeat.yml` in `filebeat` folder to: `root:root` with `-rw-r--r--` access
     * `logstash.conf` in `logstash/pipeline` folder to: `your_username:your_username` with `-rw-rw-r--` access